GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Framework

 \subsection{Stage 4: Hypotheses verification}

 The initial explanations at Stage 1, although local and laborious to interpret, are faithful.
-By Stage 3, we have global interpretable explanations but cannot guarantee their faithfulness, as the VLM and LLM may introduce noise and hallucinations.
-Stage 4, therefore, verifies which explanations in $\mathcal{E}$ remain faithful to the classifier.
-For each explanation $e$ $\in \mathcal{E}$ (e.g., `class 1 implies the presence of a red object'), we derive the underlying concept $c_e$ (e.g., `red object') and use the obtained concepts in a two-step verification.
+By Stage 3, we have global interpretable explanations but cannot guarantee their faithfulness, as the VLM and LLM may introduce noise.
+This challenge is precisely what motivates Stage 4, that verifies which explanations in $\mathcal{E}$ remain faithful to the classifier. \emph{Faithfulness} in GIFT is quantified causally rather than correlationally.
+Specifically, a global explanation is retained only if interventions on the identified concept significantly alter the classifier’s decision.
+This ensures that accepted explanations correspond to necessary and sufficient \emph{causal} factors.
+For each explanation $e$ $\in \mathcal{E}$ (e.g., `class 1 implies the presence of a red object'), we extract the underlying concept $c_e$ (e.g., `red object') and apply a two-step verification using these concepts.

-\myparagraph{Coarse filter.} This first step measures the \emph{correlation} between the model’s decision and the underlying concept $c_e$ of each candidate explanation $e \in \mathcal{E}$.
-We use the Directed Information (DI) \citep{gallager_di} between the concept $c_e$ and the predicted class label $y$ as the correlation metric:

-where $I(c_e; y)$ is the mutual information between the concept presence and the classifier output, and $H(c_e)$ is the entropy of the concept presence.
+\paragraph{Coarse filter.} This first step measures the \emph{correlation} between the model’s decision and the underlying concept $c_e$ of each candidate explanation $e \in \mathcal{E}$.
+We use the Directed Information (DI) \citep{gallager_di} between the concept $c_e$ and the predicted class label $y$ as the correlation metric $\text{DI}(c_e, y) = \frac{I(c_e; y)}{H(c_e)}$ where $I(c_e; y)$ is the mutual information between the concept presence and the classifier output, and $H(c_e)$ is the entropy of the concept presence.
 DI quantifies how much the presence of concept $c_e$ explains the classifier’s decision $y$, assessing the directional influence of the underlying explanation on the classification outcome.
 To estimate $c_e$'s presence in an image $x$, we use a Visual Question Answering model \( \text{VQA}: (x, c_e) \to \{0, 1\} \).
-Details in App.\,\ref{appendix:di}.

 We measure the DI for each explanation, rank them, and keep the most promising ones.
 This pre-filter is motivated by the fact that applying the VQA model provides a correlation metric that is much easier and computationally cheaper to obtain than causal metrics requiring image interventions.